Dominic Cooper: Career

 Cooper first worked in television and film before making his stage debut in Mother Clap's Molly House at the National Theatre in 2001.
 Cooper was involved in Alan Bennett's play The History Boys, as the character Dakin, from its first reading.
 He also toured with the production to Broadway, Sydney, Wellington and Hong Kong as well as appearing in the radio and film adaptations of the play.
 He has had notable roles in the Royal National Theatre's adaptation of the His Dark Materials trilogy where he played the lead character Will Parry, the TV series Down To Earth and Sense & Sensibility.

 In 2008, he appeared as Sky in Mamma Mia!, in which he sang several songs.
 The same year, he appeared opposite Keira Knightley in The Duchess as Charles Grey, 2nd Earl Grey.
 He starred in films An Education and Freefall in 2009 and also played Hippolytus in Phèdre at the National Theatre alongside Helen Mirren and Margaret Tyzack.

-In 2010, he played rock drummer Ben in the film Tamara Drewe, and in 2011 played the leading roles of Latif Yahia and Uday Hussein, Iraqi dictator Saddam Hussein's son in the biographical film The Devil's Double, which was critically acclaimed but criticized for whitewashing and portrayed Milton H. Greene in My Week with Marilyn.
+In 2010, he played rock drummer Ben in the film Tamara Drewe, and in 2011 played the leading roles of Latif Yahia and Uday Hussein, Iraqi dictator Saddam Hussein's son in the biographical film The Devil's Double, which was critically acclaimed but criticised for whitewashing, and portrayed Milton H. Greene in My Week with Marilyn.
 2011 was also the year Cooper first appeared as Howard Stark in the Marvel Cinematic Universe.
 Initially appearing in the film Captain America: The First Avenger, he reprised his role in the Marvel One-Shot Agent Carter two years later, and in the television series of the same name in 2015 and 2016.